bredelings/BAli-Phy/doc/developer/builtin.md

 Output:

 * The function returns a `closure` object ([src/computation/closure.H](https://github.com/bredelings/BAli-Phy/blob/master/src/computation/closure.H))
-* A closure can be created from a `double` or `int`.
-Here an explicit conversion is invoked by surrouding a `log_double_t` with curly braces.
+* A closure can be created from a `double`, `int`, or `log_double_t`.
+Here an explicit conversion is invoked by surrounding a `log_double_t` with curly braces.

 # Types

 ## `log_double_t`
-This is a positive real number represented in terms of its logarithm.
+This is the C++ representation of a positive real number in terms of its logarithm.
 Operators have been defined so that you can multiply, add, subtract, and divide this type.
+Haskell exposes the corresponding value as `Log Double`, a newtype whose underlying `Double` contains the logarithm.
+Both forms cross the FFI boundary as a `Runtime::Double`; converting a runtime value with `.as_log_double()` reconstructs the C++ `log_double_t` view.

 ## `Object`
 All C++ objects are accessed from Haskell inherit from this type.